smykserhi/FireTvApp/README.md

 This project was created by using TypeScript, Styled Components, Redux and a lot of different stuff

-This applicton will execute on amazon FireTv and operated only by remote controle
+This application will execute on amazon Fire Tv and operated only by remote control

 <img width="80%" src="/src/images/Examples/Home.png"/>
 <img width="80%" src="/src/images/Examples/Guide.png"/>